Trasselfrisyr/tlc-strummer/README.md

 # tlc-strummer

-This is the firwmware for T. Chordstrum - USB MIDI chord strummer for Teensy LC and 3.2
+This is the firmware for T. Chordstrum - USB MIDI chord strummer for Teensy LC and 3.2

 https://hackaday.io/project/25111-t-chordstrum